wumpyproject/wumpy/docs/source/setup/running-the-bot.md

 test the interaction server locally over HTTPS.

 !!! info
-    Ngrok will not give you the same URL everytime you run it, unless you are using a Pro plan.
+    Ngrok will not give you the same URL everytime you run it unless you are using a Pro plan.
     This means that you need to update the interaction URL everytime you restart Ngrok.

 ## Gateway